reddit/baseplate.py/docs/api/baseplate/clients/sqlalchemy.rst

 -------------

 .. warning::
-   :py:class:`sqlalchemy.pool.QueuePool` does not handle :py:class:`~baseplate.observers.timeout.ServerTimeout`
-   exceptions gracefully, resulting in connection pool leaks.
-It is recommended to avoid local pooling (via :py:class:`sqlalchemy.pool.NullPool`) and instead use middleware pooling (such as `pgbouncer`) while this issue persists.
+   :py:class:`sqlalchemy.pool.QueuePool` does not handle `ServerTimeout` exceptions gracefully, potentially leaking connections.
+It is recommended to avoid local pooling entirely (via :py:class:`sqlalchemy.pool.NullPool`) while this issue persists and instead rely on middleware pooling (such as `pgbouncer`).

 .. autoclass:: SQLAlchemySession